tauraijob/bundle_plugin/readme.txt

 A comprehensive WordPress plugin installer that streamlines setting up essential plugins for new projects in just a few clicks.

 == Description ==
-WebDev Bundle Plugin provides a fast, two-step workflow to install and activate a curated set of essential plugins.
+WebDev Bundle provides a fast, two-step workflow to install and activate a curated set of essential plugins.
 It supports local plugin ZIPs, real-time progress, bulk operations, and a clean, responsive admin UI.

 === Key Features ===
 - Two-step process: install then activate